 I recommend making the burger mixture and sriracha aioli up to three days in advance.
 Then all you have to do is construct the sliders and pop them in the oven!

 Try not to construct these anymore than a few hours ahead of time.
 The slider buns will get soggy from the excess moisture.

 3 Tips to Keep Your Slider Buns from Getting Soggy

 There is NOTHING worse than soggy, soaked buns, especially when it comes to sliders.
 Here are three tips to help avoid that:

 - Remove as much grease from the ground beef as you can.

 - Use the sliced cheese as a moisture barrier.
 Keeps the beef juicy without making the buns soggy.

 What to Serve with Ground Beef Sliders:

-- french fries, tater tots, potato chips, or my Lemon Feta Fries, or these Smashed Fingerling Potatoes
+- French fries, tater tots, potato chips, my Lemon Feta Fries, or these Smashed Fingerling Potatoes

 - onion rings